What is a hard fork?

 What defines a specific blockchain network is the set of "hard" rules that govern it.
 Bitcoin (BTC), for example, has a fixed supply of 21 million BTC, uses a 1 megabyte limit for its block size, and has a special algorithm to adjust its mining difficulty every 2016 blocks.
 These are only a few of its "hard" rules that cannot be altered.

 Since Bitcoin is defined by these "hard" rules (also known as Consensus Rules), changing even just one of them would create a completely new blockchain: we call this a hard fork.

 The term "fork" can be easily visualized if you consider that both chains share a single transaction history and balance history until the fork, at which point they become separate chains.

 How do hard forks originate?

 - Both chains (blockchains) "agree to disagree" and develop their separate projects with different names.
-Both projects are happy to go their separate ways, so both protocols will build and add to their chains something called Replay Protection, this prevents transactions on one chain, to be re-broadcasted onto the other.
-We call this a Replay Attack.
+Both projects are happy to go their separate ways, so both protocols will build and add to their chains something called replay protection.
+This protection prevents a replay attack where transactions on one chain are re-broadcasted onto the other.

-The Exodus developer team recently managed to implement Replay Protection to Split Bitcoin Cash (BCH) and Bitcoin SV (BSV) on the wallet.
-After this process is completed, those holding BCH on their Exodus wallets will be able to send and exchange both assets independently, without risking a replay attack.
+The Exodus developer team implemented replay protection to split Bitcoin Cash (BCH) and Bitcoin SV (BSV) on the wallet.
+After the split process is completed, those holding BCH on their Exodus wallets will be able to send and exchange both assets independently, without risking a replay attack.